lbryio/lbry.com/content/faq/multisig.md

 The cosigner has to open the wallet on their PC and go to **Tools > Load Transaction** and then choose from text (if copied) or from file (if export was used).
 They can then sign the transaction.
 Each cosigner will need to do the same to send the transaction on the network.

-## Ledger hardware wallet with Electrum {#HW}
+## Ledger hardware wallet with LBRY Vault {#HW}

-You can use your Ledger device with LBRY Electrum to store LBC.
+You can use your Ledger device with LBRY Vault to store LBC.
 Please follow [these directions on how to install it on your device](https://github.com/tzarebczan/ledger-app-btc/releases/tag/lbry) and then use the above directions to setup a new wallet.
 For a normal account (non-multisignature), you will choose **Standard wallet** when setting up the device, and then **Use a hardware device**, and then follow the prompts.

 Official support with Ledger will be coming at a later date.

-## Electrum wallet file location {#backup}
+## LBRY Vault wallet file location {#backup}

-Electrum wallet files and blockchain data can be found in the App Data Roaming directory under `Electrum-lbry`.
+LBRY Vault wallet files and blockchain data can be found in the App Data Roaming directory under `Electrum-lbry`.
 The wallet is located in `%appdata%\Electrum-lbry\wallets` and the data in `%appdata%\Electrum-lbry` on Windows.
-On Mac/Ubuntu, search your system for the Electrum-lbry folder or the name of the wallet file.
+On Mac/Ubuntu, search your system for the .lbry-vault folder or the name of the wallet file.
 The wallet should be backed up if you do not have your phrase or are not using the LBRY Desktop wallet.

 ## Troubleshooting